 On Saturday (the day before Olympic tennis), Peter and I took a day trip to Oxford, Oxfordshire.
 Oxford reminded me of Cambridge, Cambridgeshire.
 Both are homes to highly rated universities and both felt more European than British.

 The weather was great by British standards.
 It was chilly but not raining so everyone was happy.
 Peter and I have always had it in our minds that all towns in England are basically the same.
-There’s the High Street with the same shops and not much else to do as far as touristing goes.
+There’s the High Street with the same shops and not much else to do as far as touring goes.

-We went full-on tourist and took a bus tour of the city which was a waste of money.
+We went full-on tourist mode and took a bus tour of the city which was a waste of money.
 I learned that the High Street in Oxford is called, “The High” and that it claims to be the most architecturally diverse street in England.
 We later walked down The High and confirmed that it is very architecturally diverse.
 The most diverse in England?
 I’m not sure and I don’t intend on visiting many more English towns/cities/villages to prove that claim.

 I know that the English are very passionate about their history and they have a genuine love for restoration but sometimes I have to wonder if this passion comes at the expense of something greater.